 Best Budget: Auberge de la Fontaine

 Located in the trendy but not touristy Le Plateau-Mont-Royal neighborhood, right across the street from the beautiful Parc La Fontaine, the Auberge de la Fontaine is the best affordable stay in Montreal.
 With just 21 modern rooms of varying size (the suites with private balconies are particularly lovely), the inn is an intimate property, and the staff will likely know you by name before too long.
-Breakfast is included here and features pastries, cereal, cheeses, salmon, and quiche, among other things, and guests can also help themselves to free coffee, tea, and cookies in the kitchen at any hour of the day.
+While breakfast isn't included, it's worth purchasing: it features pastries, cereal, cheeses, salmon, and quiche, among other things.
+Guests do, however, have access to free coffee, tea, and cookies in the kitchen at any hour of the day.
 While there’s no formal bar or restaurant on site, the inn does serve wine and beer, which can be taken on the third-floor terrace or in the dining room.
 That said, there are plenty of cafés, restaurants, and bars within walking distance to keep you entertained.
 As a bonus, there are a few free parking spaces behind the hotel — a rarity in Montreal.

 Best Boutique: Hotel Gault